2021 Suez Canal obstruction: In popular culture

 Various internet memes about the incident have been published, alongside numerous jokes.
-"Ever Given Ever Ywhere", a web app that allows users to place Ever Given anywhere in the world also went viral.
+"Ever Given Everywhere", a web app that allows users to place Ever Given anywhere in the world also went viral.
 Jokes and memes have been posted by users on mobile-platform TikTok depicting their personal interpretations of the incident.
 Individual suggestions for fixing the incident in a joking manner were also spread on Twitter, alongside comments over the relevance of some users' feeling that their personal issues corresponded to the ship being stuck.
 Mods were created for Microsoft Flight Simulator showing the ship grounded in the canal.
 On the day that the Ever Given was unblocked, Google celebrated the event by adding in an Easter egg where searching "Suez Canal" or "Ever Given" would display an animation of boats moving along the sidebar.
 Some commentators made humorous references to the 1982 book How to Avoid Huge Ships.

 An April Fools' story published by The Guardian, claiming plans to build a second canal in Egypt, also gained traction in Turkish media, before it was marked as a fool at noon by The Guardian (as is common for such humorous fabrications).

-Rumours targeting the first Egyptian female ship captain were also spread by some Middle Eastern sources, apparently based on a doctored Arab News publication.
-This highlighted issues of gender in the marine industry, where only 2% of the isolated and often hazardous jobs are held by women.
-The captain in question was first mate on board the Aida IV, which was hundreds of miles away in Alexandria at the time of the incident.
+False rumours were also spread blaming the grounding on Marwa Elselehdar, the first Egyptian female ship captain, apparently based on a doctored Arab News publication.
+The female officer in question was actually first mate on board the Aida IV, which was hundreds of miles away in Alexandria at the time of the incident.

+The Suez Canal Authority museum dedicated one of its galleries to the obstruction.

 Depictions in media

-In 2022, the American television show What We Do in the Shadows referenced the obstruction in its season four episode "Reunited."
+In 2022, the American television show What We Do in the Shadows referenced the obstruction in its season four episode "Reunited".
 In the episode, vampire Nandor is stuck in a shipping container on the Ever Given.